nedrysoft/pingnoo/README.md

 `<username> ALL = (root) NOPASSWD: /usr/bin/gdb`

 The final step is to configure Qt Creator to use this proxy script.
 Create a new debugger configuration in Qt Creator selecting `/usr/bin/gdb-sudo` as the gdb binary.
-This debugger should then be selected as the debugger in any Qt kit that you wish to use for debugging.
+You can choose this script as the active debugger in any Qt kit that you wish to use for debugging.

 *Please be aware of any security issues by doing this.*

 #### Valgrind

-Debugging memory leaks can be done with valgrind, but as above the application requires raw socket privileges and valgrind cannot run the executable without being run as root.
-The following command can be executed from the application binary folder to run valgrind and produce an XML debug log which can then be loaded into Qt Creator for viewing.
+Debugging memory leaks can be done with Valgrind, but as above the application requires raw socket privileges and Valgrind cannot run the executable without being run as root.
+The following command can be executed from the application binary folder to run Valgrind and produce an XML debug log.
+In QtCreator you can load this log for viewing.
 (For convenience a `valgrind.sh` script has been provided)

 `sudo /usr/bin/valgrind --child-silent-after-fork=yes --xml=yes --smc-check=all-non-file --tool=memcheck --gen-suppressions=all --track-origins=yes --leak-check=summary --num-callers=25 --xml-file=./debug.xml ./Pingnoo_debug`